 As a homeowner, it's important to insure your home and its contents.
-Depending on your property location, your home is either considered at high-risk or at moderate-to-low risk for a flood.
-Your insurance premium will vary accordingly.
+Depending on your property's location, your home is either considered at high risk or at moderate to low risk for a flood.
+Your flood insurance premium will vary based on your risk.

-The Dwelling Form provides insurance for buildings with one to four units, including single-family condominium units and townhouses.
-The General Property Form provides insurance for other residential and commercial buildings.
-Both forms provide flood insurance on contents, if you have purchased this optional coverage.
+The Dwelling Policy Form provides insurance for buildings with one to four units, including single-family condominium units and townhouses.
+The General Property Policy Form provides insurance for other residential and commercial buildings.
+Both forms offer the option of insuring the building's contents.

 Premiums are calculated based on factors such as:

 Learn your flood risk and find agents in your area by completing your One-Step Flood Risk Profile on this page.
 Or enter your ZIP code to find an agent.